-This year the Plan was found to be meeting 4 out of 19 monitoring aims which is the same as last year.
-The number of monitoring aims identified as not being achieved and needing intervention remained at 8 this year.
-The number of breached trigger levels remained the same at 6.
+This year the Plan was found to be meeting 5 out of 19 monitoring aims which is a slight increase on the previous year.
+The number of monitoring aims identified as not being achieved and needing intervention increased to 9 this year.
+The number of breached trigger levels decreased to 5.
 The Plan is not performing in areas such as retail, housing, and employment.